$D^2$SLAM: Decentralized and Distributed Collaborative Visual-inertial SLAM System for Aerial Swarm: Experiments

 \subsection{Evaluation of $D^2$SLAM}

-We test $D^2$SLAM on the TUM VI corridor datasets to verify the performance of our far-field state estimation, where the real-time odometry and final pose graph estimated from the two-robot experiment is shown in Fig. \ref{fig:d2pgo}.
-In this test, benefiting from the fact that the angle measurement of the VIO is fairly accurate, we only use the second stage of the $D^2$PGO.
+We further evaluated $D^2$SLAM on both public and custom datasets to assess the performance of our near- and far-field state estimation.
+Leveraging the high accuracy of VIO's angle measurement and aiming for optimal real-time performance, only the second stage of $D^2$PGO was utilized in these tests.
+We conducted a comparison between $D^2$SLAM and the state-of-the-art distributed CSLAM system DOOR-SLAM \cite{lajoie2020door} using datasets with ground truth, with results presented in Table \ref{tab:d2slam}.
+For this comparison, we applied our custom implementation in $D^2$SLAM to generate PGO for DOOR-SLAM, ensuring consistency and eliminating potential discrepancies from different frontends.

+Table \ref{tab:d2slam} shows that our method outperforms DOOR-SLAM in relative state estimation on the first two datasets.
+This advantage arises because DOOR-SLAM relies on pose graph optimization, a common but loosely coupled approach in CSLAM.
+While both methods demonstrate comparable global consistency accuracy due to similar inputs, DOOR-SLAM exhibits superior performance on the TUM Corr dataset.
+This can be attributed to the partial ground truth available only at the beginning and end of the TUM Corr dataset, coupled with inadequate yaw overlap between UAVs towards the dataset's end.

-As shown in Fig. \ref{fig:d2pgo}, unlike results from $D^2$VINS drift away from the start point, trajectories estimated by $D^2$PGO return to the starting point.
-In addition, $D^2$PGO well align the trajectories of the two robots in the corridor (highlighted by the black box), while $D^2$VINS results drift from each other because the two robots did not pass through the corridor simultaneously.
-This result exhibits that $D^2$SLAM not only has good near-field accuracy and can demonstrate global consistency in the far-field case.
+We conduct further tests of $D^2$SLAM on larger-scale datasets, including TUM VI Corr 5, HKUST RI 3, and OmniLongYaw 5, to evaluate its global consistency.
+The real-time odometry and final pose graphs estimated in these experiments are illustrated in Fig. \ref{fig:$D^2$PGO}, Fig. \ref{fig:ri_2_traj}, and Fig. \ref{fig:OmniLongYaw5}.
+The figures reveal a stark contrast: while trajectories from $D^2$VINS diverge from the starting point, those estimated by $D^2$PGO consistently return to the start.
+Notably, in Fig. \ref{fig:$D^2$PGO}, $D^2$PGO accurately aligns the trajectories of two robots in the corridor (highlighted by the black box), unlike $D^2$VINS, where drift occurs due to the robots not traversing the corridor simultaneously.
+These results affirm the global consistency of $D^2$SLAM in far-field scenarios.

-Fig. \ref{fig:ri_2} shows the results of $D^2$SLAM runs on our custom HKUST RI dataset.
-We collected this dataset using a drone equipped with a stereo depth camera, i.e. Intel RealSense D435i.
-We can see that $D^2$VINS drifts away in Fig. \ref{fig:ri_2_traj}, but the estimated trajectory of $D^2$PGO output maintains global consistency.
-Fig. \ref{fig:dense_mapping_2} shows the results of TSDF reconstruction using $D^2$PGO results, which are fused by using the submap fusion method implemented in TaichiSLAM.
-There are no evident drift in the map, which also verifies the global consistency of $D^2$SLAM.
+Fig. \ref{fig:dense_mapping_2} displays the results of TSDF reconstruction using $D^2$PGO combined with submap fusion.
+The absence of noticeable drift in the map further also confirms the global consistency of $D^2$SLAM.